An Analogue of the Erd\H{o}s-Ginzburg-Ziv Theorem over $\mathbb Z$: Introduction

 When working over the integers, the problem of finding $s_\L(G_0)$ is trivial: If $G_0$ contains a nonzero element, then this constant is $\infty$.
-As such, recent work in this area (see \cite{S16,sahs2012zero,sissokho2014note}) has studied a modified Erd\H{o}s-Ginzburg-Ziv constant $s'_\L(G_0)$, defined as the minimum length $\ell$ such that all \emph{zero-sum sequences} of length at least $\ell$ whose elements are in $G_0$ contain a zero-sum subsequence $\T$ such that $|\T| \in \L$.
+As such, recent work in this area (see \cite{S16,sahs2012zero,sissokho2014note}) has studied a modified Erd\H{o}s-Ginzburg-Ziv constant $s'_\L(G_0)$, defined as the minimum length $\ell$ such that any \emph{zero-sum sequence} of length at least $\ell$ whose elements are in $G_0$ contains a zero-sum subsequence $\T$ such that $|\T| \in \L$.
 For example, Lambert \cite{JL87} shows that $s'_{\bb N}([-k,k]) = \max(2,2k-1)$.
 The authors of \cite{S16} analyze the constant $s'_\L([-k,k])$ when $\L$ is a single integer $t$ and prove the following result.

 \begin{theorem}[Augspurger, Minter, Shoukry, Sissokho, Voss \cite{S16}] ~ \begin{itemize} \item $s'_t([-k,k]) < \infty$ if and only if $\lcm(2,\ldots,\max(2,2k-1)) \mid t$. \item If $s'_t([-k,k]) < \infty$, then $t+k^2-k \le s'_t([-k,k]) \le t+4k^2-10k+6$. \end{itemize} \end{theorem} With this result, the last remaining work regarding these constants is to close the gap between the bounds on $s'_t([-k,k])$.
 The authors of \cite{S16} also show that $s'_t([-k,k]) = t+k^2-k$ when $k \in \{1,2,3\}$, and conjecture that this is true for all $k$.
 In this paper, we confirm that conjecture, allowing us to state the following theorem. \begin{theorem} For all $k \in \bb N$,